vaquarkhan/microservices-recipes-a-free-gitbook/chapters/09-testing-strategies.md

 The shift to eBPF is not merely a performance optimization; it's a structural reorganization of the cloud-native stack.
 By pushing networking, security, and observability into the kernel, we drastically reduce the "Cognitive Load" (C_{load}) on application developers—they no longer need to worry about sidecar injections, mTLS certificate rotation, or trace instrumentation.

 Similarly, the evolution of serverless computing provides architects with new tools to optimize for cost, simplicity, and scalability.
-The key is understanding the full compute spectrum and applying the Khan Pattern™ to make context-aware decisions.
+The key is understanding the full compute spectrum and applying the Adaptive Granularity Strategy to make context-aware decisions.

 For the Senior Architect, tools like Cilium and Tetragon provide the levers necessary to govern the entropy of microservices.
 Whether implementing a global Cell-Based Architecture via ClusterMesh or enforcing zero-trust with Tetragon, the power lies in the granularity of control.
 We are no longer managing "servers" or "proxies"; we are programming the network itself.